It's about as much as a Avatar.

 It's about four-fifths as much as World of Warcraft.

 In other words, 1 petabytes is 0.830 times the amount of World of Warcraft, and the amount of World of Warcraft is 1.20 times that amount.(a.k.a.
 WoW) (2009 figures) (total storage for Blizzard Entertainment)

 World of Warcraft, the popular massively multiplayer online role-playing game (MMORPG), uses 1.3 petabytes (pB) of data for its operations.
 The game's development required about 5 years and included the enhancement of a proprietary 3D graphics engine developed for the prequel of the game.

-It's about one-and-nine-tenths times as much as The YouTube's video database.
+It's about one-and-nine-tenths times as much as YouTube's video database.

-In other words, 1 petabytes is 1.930 times the amount of The YouTube's video database, and the amount of The YouTube's video database is 0.5180 times that amount.(2008 figures) (video data only)
+In other words, the amount of YouTube's video database is 0.530 times 1 petabytes.(2008 figures) (video data only)

-YouTube's collection of user-generated and commercially-produced videos measures about 530 petabytes (pB) in total data volume.
+YouTube's collection of user-generated and commercially-produced videos measures about 0.520 petabytes in total data volume.
 Every minute, an average of 35 hours of new video content is uploaded to YouTube.

 It's about two times as much as The Ancestry.com's Census Records.